 • Ability to earn college credit in high school

-College Board, well known for also administering the SATs, offers 38 advanced placement courses.
+College Board, well known for also administering the SATs, offers 38 (and counting!) advanced placement courses.
 These courses cover a wide variety of topics, from science and math to humanities to music.

-Calculus is often a requirement for any science or engineering major, and getting a solid foundation of the subject in high school is extremely helpful: rather than cram this class in first semester Freshman year, take it in high school and spend more time really understanding the concepts that will underlie everything else.
-BC has a few additional topics than AB, but depending on the high school, one need not take AB before BC.
+Calculus is often a requirement for any science or engineering major, and getting a solid foundation of the subject in high school is extremely helpful.
+Rather than cram this class in first semester Freshman year, take it in high school and spend more time really understanding the concepts that will underlie everything else.
+Most colleges will accept college credit for a particular score on the exams and let you take more advanced classes as a freshman.
+BC covers additional topics then AB, while not required it's often a natural progression to start with AB.
+Taking these rigorous math courses in high school gives you a massive head start on the math-heavy coursework required for any collegiate computer science degree or STEM field.

-While not obviously related to CS, psychology is an extremely important discipline for any student who wants to study Artificial Intelligence.
+While not directly related to CS, psychology can be an extremely important discipline for any student who wants to study Artificial Intelligence.
 Understanding topics like human conceptions of ethics and learning how humans think can help set students up to have a more well-rounded approach to disruptive technologies such as AI/ML.
+As the tech industry increasingly prioritizes artificial intelligence alignment and safety, understanding cognitive psychology helps developers design AI systems that interact predictably and ethically with users.

 Certain AP exams tend to have substantially higher pass rates than others.
 This does not mean these classes are easy, though: the notoriously difficult BC calculus has one of the highest rates of students earning a 5.
 Because AP exam takers are self-selecting, it is worth noting that these pass rates are skewed towards people who like the subject.
 Students who love STEM are more likely to find classes such as AP Chemistry and AP Computer Science easier.